 The accreditation program is rigorous and covers areas such as regulation, radiation, record-keeping, complaints handling, infection control and decontamination and out-of-hours emergency cover.
 Becoming accredited means that you can be assured all of these needs are met within the practice.

 Our Denplan Excel assured practice when combined with one of our Denplan membership plans provides you with the highest quality dentistry in the heart of London, Euston and the WC1E area.

 How much does Denplan cost?

-Our patient friendly dental practice membership plan ensures you receive quality preventive care and advice at reasonable prices.
-There are a range of plans to suit your dental requirements and your budget, which often include dental injury and dental emergency cover.
+Our patient-friendly dental practice membership plan ensures you receive quality preventive care and advice at reasonable prices.
+There is a range of plans to suit your dental requirements and your budget, which often include dental injury and dental emergency cover.